michael6gledhill/Ultimate-Photo-Metadata-Manipulator/README.md

 Your app will be in: `dist/current/PhotoMetadataManipulator.app`

 ### Use the App
 Double-click to open, or right-click → Open the first time (for unsigned apps).

 ---

-## 🪟 Build a Standalone Windows EXE (Advanced)

-Want to create a double-clickable Windows executable?

 From PowerShell in the project folder: